canonical/lxd-imagebuilder/doc/reference/source.md

 The `suite` field is only used by the `debootstrap` downloader.
 If set, `debootstrap` will use `suite` instead of `image.release` as its first positional argument.

-If the `same_as` field is set, distrobuilder creates a temporary symlink in `/usr/share/debootstrap/scripts` which points to the `same_as` file inside that directory.
+If the `same_as` field is set, LXD imagebuilder creates a temporary symlink in `/usr/share/debootstrap/scripts` which points to the `same_as` file inside that directory.
 This can be used if you want to run `debootstrap foo` but `foo` is missing due to `debootstrap` not being up-to-date.

 If `skip_verification` is true, the source tarball is not verified.